 On right: Flag of the Qing dynasty Gyarados is a Water/Flying type in the Pokemon video games, yet it is often thought of as a dragon-like Pokemon.
 This is in part because of it's resemblance to Chinese Dragons.
 It also learns Dragons Rage, a move which was showcased prominently during it's first major appearance in … Continue reading Gyarados: The Chinese Dragon?

-Right image: Art by Yuumei It's impressive how much thought has been put behind Pokemon designs as far back as the original Red and Blue games in 1996.
-The designers took inspiration from a plethora of mythologies and urban legends.
-Magikarp is no exception.
-The "useless" fish that in the first game could only learn … Continue reading Magikarp And The Dragons Gate: It’s Connection With Chinese And Japanese Mythology.
+Right image: Art by Yuumei (Note: if on mobile, you may need to refresh the page to fix any display issues) It's impressive how much thought has been put behind Pokemon designs as far back as the original Red and Blue games in 1996.
+The designers took inspiration from a plethora of mythologies and urban … Continue reading Magikarp And The Dragons Gate: It’s Connection With Chinese And Japanese Mythology.